pulse2percept/pulse2percept/doc/topics/encoders.rst

 Pass one ``(x, y)`` to fixate, or one per video frame to move the eye between frames.

-The pieces each state one fact, and nothing states it twice: the image owns its field of view, the implant owns its electrode locations, the model owns its ``vfmap``, and gaze is passed in at the moment of sampling rather than stored anywhere.

 A scene is never silently stretched.
 Encoding an image that states a ``fov`` without a ``vfmap`` raises, rather than producing a spatially wrong stimulus, and passing a ``vfmap`` for an image that has no ``fov`` raises for the same reason.

-Sampling keeps whatever color channels the source had; today's encoders are luminance encoders and reduce them with :py:func:`~pulse2percept.stimuli.encoders.as_luminance` at their own boundary.
+Spatial sampling preserves the source's color channels; today's encoders are luminance encoders and reduce them to one number per electrode before modulating.
-That leaves the seam a future color encoder would read from, without any of them having to be written now.

 Device constraints
 ------------------